konveyor/tackle-test-generator-cli/README.md

 ## Generate Command

-Generates JUnit test cases on the monolith.
+Generates JUnit test cases on the application.
 Currently, the supported sub-command of `generate` is `ctd-amplified`, which performs CTD modeling and optimization over application classes to compute coverage goals, and generates test cases to cover those  goals.
 CTD-guided test generation can leverage either Randoop or EvoSuite for generating  initial or building-block